Jasper County records 2 new deaths to COVID-19

-DEMOTTE — At his weekly press conference, Gov. Eric Holcomb extended his mask mandate through the month of October as COVID cases are on the rise across the state, including Jasper County.
-The DeMotte Christian schools had their first instance of the coronavirus the week of Oct.
+The DeMotte Christian schools had its first instance of the coronavirus the week of Oct.
 5, with the decision to close both the grade schools and the high school as a precaution.

+The Covenant Christian volleyball team had to cancel its game in the Morgan Township Class A Sectional, scheduled for Thursday night.
+No word on whether the girls' soccer team will participate in Saturday's regional at LaVille.

 Since the beginning of October, the county has recorded two new deaths, having only had two previous deaths since pandemic deaths have been recorded in the state.